-Over 30.3 million people in the United States have been diagnosed with Diabetes Mellitus (DM) which accounts for about 10% of the total population.
+More than 30.3 million people in the United States have been diagnosed with Diabetes Mellitus (DM), which accounts for about 10 percent of the total population.
 Every 19 seconds, someone is newly diagnosed with DM.
 Out of the 30 million, 7.3 million people remain undiagnosed.
-In Pinellas County, which contains close to a million citizens, DM is the 7th leading cause of death.
+In Pinellas County, which contains close to a million citizens, DM is the seventh leading cause of death.

 What is Diabetes Mellitus?

-Type 1 Diabetics are usually diagnosed at under 30 years old and have a thin body type.
+Type 1 diabetics are usually diagnosed under 30 years old and have a thin body type.
 These patients are required to inject insulin daily to treat their DM.
 Some risks for Type 1 DM include family history and genetics.